 Data source and diagnostics

-The density distribution of the median and mean gene expression values were plotted (S1A Fig).
+The density distribution of the median and mean gene expression values were plotted (Fig A panel A in S1 file).
 The density plot of the median values was divided into three roughly equal parts by categorizing the genes into groups with: genes with High (H), Medium (M) and Low (L) expression.
 The preferential inclusion of genes in the gene co-expression network (GCN) was checked after reconstruction with the Pearson and Spearman correlation coefficients.
 All the three groups were well-represented in the network (in the order M≫L>H groups), irrespective of the Pearson or Spearman correlation coefficient threshold.
 Using r=0.90 results in a network with group sectors of M≈60% and H≈6%.
 The genes in group H, M and L were combined pair-wise and density plots were made for the median expression values.
 The density distribution of the combined classes was similar; hence, no preferential representation of genes from the different groups.
-Overall, the corresponding density plots had similar distributions (S1B Fig); therefore, using the Pearson or Spearman correlation coefficient should yield co-expression networks with similar structural properties.
+Overall, the corresponding density plots had similar distributions (Fig A panel B in S1 file); therefore, using the Pearson or Spearman correlation coefficient should yield co-expression networks with similar structural properties.

 GeneNet